Updates FAQ

 Embargo Lifts

-- Embargoed customers: The item will appear as a correction, accompanied by a description note confirming the embargo has lifted and the content may now be reported on.
+- Embargoed customers: The item will appear the same as any other correction, accompanied by a description note confirming the embargo has lifted and the content may now be reported on.

 Identifying the Update Type